 If you have a cold you need to rest, drink loads of fluids and use symptomatic treatments for the runny nose, aches, fever, etc. (available over the counter from the chemist).
 Then if you don’t improve, worsen, or have an underlying medical condition which makes you more vulnerable you should see your doctor.
 This brochure provides a good summary of how to manage a common cold.

 Putting up with debilitating symptoms wears you down.
-If you can’t find the professional help you need for your perimenopausal care then book a telehealth consultation with a female WellFemme menopause doctor.
+If you can’t find the professional help you need for your perimenopausal care then book a Telehealth consultation with an expert WellFemme menopause doctor.

 Half-price consultations are available for women in regional, rural and remote areas who agree to complete short questionnaires for WellFemme’s Pilot Study.